Chemical Tools To Study Molecular-Level Problems in Human Health

 Goals: Our group will develop fluorescent chemical tools that report on the activity of specific enzymes and deploy them to determine the role of the enzymes of interest in normal cell processes and in disease states.

-Training Opportunities: Students on projects in this research area will gain experience in organic synthesis, molecular docking, fluorescence microscopy and spectroscopy, mammalian cell culture, in addition to various biochemical and molecular biology approaches.
+Training Opportunities: Students on projects in this research area will gain experience in organic synthesis, molecular docking, fluorescence microscopy and spectroscopy, mammalian cell culture, in addition to various biochemical, molecular biology, bioanalytical, and biophysical approaches.

 Impacts: The chemical tools we develop and the molecular-level studies they enable will result in the elucidation of new biological pathways and regulatory mechanisms.
 These new biological discoveries will be leveraged to identify key players in human diseases leading to the revelation of new therapeutic targets.